plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 An omitted getter and a getter returning `null` both mean that the provider supplies no specialized updater of that kind.

-There are no separate `IDomAriaEditorDefinition`, `IDomAriaPresentation`, or `IDomAriaFieldPresentation` capability interfaces.

 Specialized-updater ownership is:

-* For `ElementRole.editor`, the Editor Adapter Definition is the sole specialized-updater provider.
+- For `ElementRole.editor`, the Editor Adapter Definition is the sole specialized-updater provider.
-* `EditorInstaller` passes the definition’s returned updater or explicit `null` to `FieldPresentationInstaller`.
+- `EditorInstaller` passes the definition's returned updater or explicit `null` to `FieldPresentationInstaller`.
-* An editor presentation is never consulted for editor ARIA updaters.
+- An editor presentation is never consulted for editor ARIA updaters.
-* For non-editor field roles, `FieldPresentationInstaller` obtains specialized updaters from the installed presentation when the caller does not explicitly supply them.
+- For non-editor field roles, `FieldPresentationInstaller` obtains specialized updaters from the installed presentation when the caller does not explicitly supply them.
-* `ElementRole.ariaError` has no presentation and therefore relies on its registered role updaters.
+- `ElementRole.ariaError` has no presentation and therefore relies on its registered role updaters.
-* Form presentations may supply only static ARIA updaters.
+- Form presentations may supply only static ARIA updaters.
 Form roles do not use the field validation-state updater contract.

 ### Installed Element State